More

 1) How do you disable hardware buttons on Samsung and Xiaomi devices?

-To disable hardware buttons, including the power button on Samsung and Xiaomi devices, you generally need to access settings through the device’s accessibility or security features.
+To disable hardware buttons on Android devices, including the power button on Samsung and Xiaomi devices, you generally need to access settings through the device’s accessibility or security features.
 For Samsung devices, search for “Accessibility” settings, then explore options under “Interaction and Dexterity.”
 Xiaomi users might find similar options under “Additional Settings” or by using security apps that offer customization for hardware buttons.
 However, the exact path can vary based on the device model and operating system version, so checking the specific device’s user manual or settings is advisable.

 2) Can I still turn on/off my Android device if I disable the power button?